judith-tonhauser/projective-probability-ARCHIVED/plan.md

 |  be right that |  compared with "know" in much research: entails complement but no presupposition |  no |  yes |

-## 20 eventualities (described by main or embedded clauses) and two facts about the world each
+## 20 (non-gradable, non-subjective) eventualities (described by main or embedded clauses) and two facts about the world each
 **10 women's names / 10 men's names**
-- Mary is pregnant (Mary is a 6-year old girl / Mary just walked into Planned Parenthood)
+- Mary is pregnant (Mary is a high school student / Mary just walked into Planned Parenthood)
 - Josie went on vacation to France (Josie doesn't have a passport / Josie loves France)
-- Emma gained weight (Emma is on a strict diet / Emma is a 4-month old baby)
+- Emma gained a pound (Emma is on a very strict diet / Emma is a toddler)
-- Olivia slept in (Olivia has two small children / Olivia is a bar tender)
+- Olivia slept until noon (Olivia has two small children / Olivia is a bar tender)
 - Sophia got a tattoo (Sophia is a high end fashion model / Sophia is a hipster)
-- Mia got drunk last night (Mia is a nun / Mia is a college student)
+- Mia drank 4 cocktails last night (Mia is a nun / Mia is a college student)
 - Isabella ate a steak (Isabella is a vegetarian / Isabella is from Argentina)
 - Emily bought a car (Emily is broke / Emily has been saving for a year)
 - Grace visited her sister (Emily hates her sister / Emily loves her sister)
-- Zoe calculated the tip (Zoe is 2 years old / Zoe is a math major)
+- Zoe calculated the tip (Zoe is 5 years old / Zoe is a math major)
 - Danny ate the cupcake (Danny is a diabetic / Danny has frosting on his face)
 - Frank got a cat (Frank is allergic to cats / Frank has always wanted a pet)
-- Jackson ran 10 miles (Jackson is overweight / Jackson is training for a marathon)
+- Jackson ran 10 miles (Jackson is obese / Jackson is training for a marathon)
 - Jayden rented a car (Jayden doesn't have a driver's license / Jayden's car is in the shop)
 - Tony had a drink (Tony has been sober for 20 years / Tony went to a bar)
 - Josh learned to ride a bike (Josh is a 5-year old boy / Josh is a 75-year old man)